brucebentley/dotfiles-1/README.md

 ## VI Mode

-Depends on the mode, the cursor will change its shape.

 | State         | Cursor Shape       |
 | ------------- | ------------------ |
 | `Normal`      | `block (█)`        |
 | `Insert`      | `vertial bar (\|)` |
 | `Visual`      | `block (█)`        |

-> **Note:** the cursor shapeshifting function only works on terminal emulators and not on the console.
+**Note:** the cursor shapeshifting function does not work on the console.

 ## Prompt